 Linda al Sharif

 Linda al Sharif holds a cum laude MSc in Cultural Anthropology and Sustainable Citizenship; an interdisciplinary education addressing the relationship between citizenship, cultural diversity and societal sustainability.
-Prior she obtained a BASc in Liberal Arts and Sciences; a transdisciplinary degree aimed to create all-rounded, ambitious, critical and independently organised society-shapers.
-Throughout, she has specialised in the fields of political science, globalisation, sociology, cultural and media studies, minority and social justice studies, postcoloniality and qualitative research.
+Earlier she obtained a BASc in Liberal Arts and Sciences; a transdisciplinary programme aimed to create all-rounded, ambitious, critical and independently organised society-shapers.
+Through both, she made her home in political science, globalisation, sociology, cultural and media studies, minority and social justice studies, postcoloniality and qualitative research.
 Together with Fanny and Amber she co-founded and ran the Mandril Cultural and Political Centre, as well as the Cultural Freezone Collective and Stichting Caracola.

 Through Critical Mass, she facilitating ‘difficult talks’ on bullying, discrimination and exclusion through experiential learning, interactive games and extensive training for teachers and pupils, and worked to reform normalisation and institutionalisation of social exclusion at schools.
-As a freelancer, she has conducted research and produced events and initiatives which deal with citizen’s initiatives, civic space and civil participation in policy making.
+As a freelancer, she’s conducted research and produced projects to promote citizen’s initiatives, civic space and civil participation in policy making.
 She currently works for an international peace organisation, training and supporting youth activists, and working on feminist justice, in conflict zones.
 In her free time, she’s obtaining a degree in movement-therapy.
-Personally, she’s shaped by a multicultural and trilingual upbringing spread out over various countries giving her a unique insight into cultural differences.
-This, more than anything, caused her to become a full-time social activist driven to connect different people and perspectives to facilitate mutual understanding and trust.
+Shaped by a multicultural and trilingual upbringing spread out over various countries, cultural diversity and belonging are important themes for her.
+Today, she identifies as a full-time feminist activist on a mission to make this world a safer, juster, and more colourful place if she has any say in it.

 Amber in ‘t Veld